The Stunning Transformation Of Euphoria's Hunter Schafer

 Correction 8-10-22: An earlier version of this article misstated that Huner Schafer did not audition for Euphoria.
 This has been corrected to reflect that Schafer did audition for Euphoria.

-While Schafer's appearance changed over the years, her love for the arts did not.
-At 16, she was attending the University of North Carolina School of Arts and was one of the semifinalists for visual art in the U.S. Presidential Scholar Program, according to Harper's Bazaar.
+While Schafer's appearance changed over the years, her love of the arts did not.
+At 16, she was attending the University of North Carolina School of Arts and was one of the semifinalists for visual art in the U.S. Presidential Scholar program, according to Harper's Bazaar.
 She has realized many more dreams since, and showcasing her art is only one of them.
 Let's have a look at the stunning transformation of Hunter Schafer.

 Hunter Schafer always knew who she was

 Hunter Schafer has always known exactly who she is.
 In an interview with North Carolina Public Radio, she revealed that she had always been drawn to femininity.
 Her mother noticed this when Schafer was 2 years old.
-She had no interest in the things boys typically adored at that age.
+She had no interest in the things boys typically adore at that age.
 Instead of getting excited over the male superheroes, Schafer would be drawn to heroes like Catwoman and Hawkgirl, Schafer's mother recalled.

 By the time she was 3 and went to preschool, it was clear that she loved to express herself as a girl.
 While the boys in her class would pick fireman costumes, she'd put on dresses.
 She told Teen Vogue that each class member got a turn to pick something from a treasure box at the end of the week, and she once chose a lip gloss ring.
 She did not really know what it was at the time but loved putting the glittery substance on her lips.